 4. See things from his perspective.
 Maybe his behavior is irritating to you, but it's always understandable if you take the time

 to see his viewpoint.
 Ok, so he hit the baby.
-Do whatever you need to in the future to prevent a recurrence, including not leaving them unsupervised.
+Do whatever you need to, to prevent a recurrence, including not leaving them unsupervised.
+And of course

 child, after all.
-He can be forgiven for wondering if he's lost his place in your heart.)
-If you can connect deeply with him so that he feels your
+He can be forgiven for wondering if he's lost his place in your heart.
+If you can connect deeply with him so that he feels your love

-love is indestructible, his terror will diminish, and his love for the baby will have a chance to bloom.
+is indestructible, his terror of losing you will diminish, and his love for the baby will have a chance to bloom.

 5. Empathize.
 Once children are no longer always on our laps or in our presence, it can get more challenging to stay connected.
 But every